spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/7-batch/1-batch-only-mode.md

 ## Prerequisites

 Batch-only mode requires only Spring Cloud Data Flow Server.
 You do not need Spring Cloud Data Flow Shell or Spring Cloud Skipper, though you can still use it.
-See

 To use Spring Cloud Data Flow for batch processing but not for stream processing, you can do so by defining a few settings that control the Spring Cloud Data Flow server.
 In particular, you need: